The ip access-list command options and arguments

 standard|extended: - This option specifies the type of ACL.
 To create a standard ACL, select the 'standard' option.
 To create an extended ACL, use the 'extended' option.

 ACL_name or number: - This parameter specifies the number or the name of the ACL.
 The router uses this number or name to group all statements.
 Instead of using a number, you should use a name here.
 A clear and descriptive name makes ACL management easier.
 For example, suppose you find an ACL 126.
-The number 126 does not tell anything about the ACL.
-But if you find an ACL with a name like 'BlockSales', you can easily guess the purpose of the ACL.
+The number 126 does not reveal any information about the ACL.
+However, if you find an ACL with a name like 'BlockSales', you can easily assume its purpose.

 The following command creates a standard ACL with the number 34.